 The Mayoko exploration permit, which was to expire in 2011, has been renewed up to April 2013.
 The renewed licence had a provision for renewal for two more years.
 The exploration permit for the project was granted in August 2013 for 25 years.

 The Mayoko iron ore project lies on the Precambrian Congo Craton of West Africa.

 The area is characterised by meta-sedimentary rocks, which are more than 2,540 million years old.
 The rocks are highly metamorphosed almost up to granulite facies.

 Iron is hosted within highly weathered iron-rich metamorphic rocks referred to as 'Chapeau de Fer' or hats of iron.
-Part of the deposit is covered by a high grade hematite-contained ferruginous crust.
-The crust overlays a weathered and disintegrated ferruginous quartzite zone, consisting of hematite together with low-grade magnetite.
+Part of the deposit is covered by a high grade haematite-contained ferruginous crust.
+The crust overlays a weathered and disintegrated ferruginous quartzite zone, which consists of haematite and low-grade magnetite.

 Mayoka mine reserves